Army secretary nominee Vincent Viola drops out

-President Trump’s pick for Army secretary decided that distancing himself from his businesses would be too difficult.
+Vincent Viola, a billionaire Wall Street trader and West Point graduate, withdrew his name from consideration, citing business conflicts.

-WASHINGTON — Vincent Viola, billionaire founder of trading firm Virtu Financial and President Trump’s nominee for secretary of the Army, withdrew his name late Friday from consideration for the job, a senior administration official said.
+WASHINGTON — Vincent Viola, billionaire co-founder of trading firm Virtu Financial and President Trump’s nominee for secretary of the Army, withdrew his name late Friday from consideration for the job after concluding it would be too difficult to untangle himself from his business ties, two government officials said.

-Viola, who also is an owner of the Florida Panthers hockey team, pulled out after concluding that distancing himself from his businesses would be too difficult, the official said.
-In addition to being the majority shareholder in Virtu Financial, he has other business interests, including a majority stake in Eastern Air Lines, a Miami-based charter airline.
+Viola is an owner of the Florida Panthers hockey club and a majority shareholder in Virtu Financial and Eastern Air Lines, among other business interests.
+This week The New York Times reported that Viola had been negotiating to swap his stake in Eastern Air Lines, a Miami-based air charter, for a stake in Swift Air, an airline with government contracts.

+If his nomination had continued, he would have faced certain scrutiny for potentially becoming a government official who benefits from federal contracts.

 Most Read Stories